ThuNganPythonista/Algo-Learning/array-data-structure/README.md

 ##### What is the way to find all duplicate numbers in an array if it contains multiple repeating numbers?

 One Set() to store elements in a Set(), one Set() to represent the seen status, and one Array.from to convert the Set into an Array

+##### How to remove duplicate elements from a given array?

+A Set is a data structure in JavaScript that only allows unique values.
+When you convert an array to a Set, it automatically removes duplicate elements.